PVahr/fluid_front_video_analysis/README.md

 ![Screenshot](docs_pics/nice_scheme.png)

 The aim of this piece of code is to 'binarize' a RGB video of a 2D front and extract the front h(x).
 The variable h(x) contains the height, in pixel, of the front of a single frame.
-This is then repeated for every single frame, leading to the matrix h(x, t), whose size 1 is the width fo the frame and whose size 2 is the number of frames of the video.
+This is then repeated for every single frame, leading to the matrix h(x, t), whose size 1 is the width of the frame and whose size 2 is the number of frames of the video.
 The code also gets the 'waiting time amatrix', W, which is a cumulative sum of all the binarized frames of the video.

 Optionally, the code allows to crop the video in space or in time 'interactively', quite an handy feature, or to speed it up of a certain factor (handy for presentations).